LimJiaTzer/TIL-AI-25-project/README.md

 **Challenge:** Reconstruct a shredded document from vertical strips.

 **Our Approach:**
-- Treated as a **Traveling Salesperson Problem (TSP)**.
+- Modeled the task as a **Traveling Salesperson Problem (TSP)**.
-- **Cost Metric:** Dissimilarity score (e.g., Sum of Squared Differences) between strip edges.
+- **Scoring:** Used pixel-based dissimilarity (e.g., Sum of Squared Differences) between strip edges.
-- **Solution Strategy:**
+- **Solution:**
-  - Constructed a cost matrix from edge comparisons.
+  - Generated a cost matrix.
-  - Fed into a TSP solver (e.g., LKH or other libraries).
+  - Fed it into a TSP solver (e.g., LKH).
-  - Output: Optimized strip order for accurate document reconstruction.
+  - Output the optimal order of strips for accurate reconstruction.

 ---